 - At 10 I taught my first preschool class.
 Granted, the class had only three kids.
 But I followed the curriculum every week.

-- I was 16 when I was in charge of my own puppet team for one weekend every month.
+- I was 16 when I was in charge of my own puppet team one weekend every month.
 My team consisted of about 10 kids and young teens, and we ministered to about 300 kids.

-- Help them set an example.
+- Help teens set an example.

 - Teach them how to be an example.

-- Give them a place to shine as an example.
+- Give kids a place to shine.

 1. Give them a job.